Skip to main contentSkip to article

 For secondary, the Heritage Woods slope and parts of the eastern Port Moody Centre grid feed Heritage Woods Secondary (1300 David Avenue) — one of the IB Diploma Programme schools in SD 43.
 The Pre-IB Programme runs Grades 9–10 and the IB Diploma Programme runs Grades 11–12.
 IB admission is an application stream — open to SD 43 residents by application — not pure catchment, so paying a Heritage Woods catchment premium does not automatically guarantee IB Diploma admission for the household’s student.
 Other Port Moody Centre addresses (depending on the specific lot) feed Port Moody Secondary at 300 Albert Street, which has its own established academic and extra-curricular programmes.

 The City of Port Moody’s family demographic skews well-educated and the school-catchment effect on Port Moody Centre pricing is measurable — particularly on Heritage Woods slope detached and on family-format Suter Brook townhouses.
-The practitioner-honest framing is that the catchment buys you eligibility-to-apply for IB; the IB application timeline, the specific cohort year, and the household’s academic record are what convert eligibility into admission.
+The catchment buys you eligibility-to-apply for IB; the IB application timeline, the specific cohort year, and the household’s academic record are what convert eligibility into admission.

-The two SkyTrain stations — Inlet Centre + Moody Centre
+Two SkyTrain stations — Inlet Centre and Moody Centre

 Port Moody Centre is the only Tri-Cities town centre with two SkyTrain stations inside its walkshed: Inlet Centre Station (anchoring the Suter Brook / Newport Village TOD core) and Moody Centre Station (anchoring the older Moody Centre / Brewer’s Row precinct).
 Both opened on December 2, 2016 as part of the Evergreen Extension of the Millennium Line, which extended the SkyTrain network from Lougheed Town Centre through Burquitlam, Moody Centre, Inlet Centre, Coquitlam Central, Lincoln, and Lafarge Lake-Douglas.